 The journey of making progress in life requires being able to see and identify the things that we fear, our reactivity to situations, the beliefs that reinforce our reactivity, and our understanding of why we react to people and situations the way we do.

-As with the first teachings of the Enneagram in 1970, my initial 1994 qualitative research studies on the “Internal Experiences” of the types reveal key insights into the world of the types, which led to the discovery of the mathematical “Unnfolding of 27 Tritype® Archetypes,” the three Tritype® Stackings, and the three Instinctual Stackings.
+As with the first teachings of the Enneagram of Personality in 1970, my initial 1994 qualitative research studies on the “Internal Experiences” of the types revealed key insights into the world of the types.
+These insights led to the discovery of the mathematical “Unfolding of 27 Tritype® Archetypes,” the three Tritype® Stackings, and the three Instinctual Stackings.
 These findings were so illuminating that all 24 qualitative studies are ongoing.

-The latest research studies have included my 2020 testing instrument, the Enneagram Tritype® Test, version 8 (ETTv8).
-This test has nine testing instruments in one test and, among other features, has been specially programmed to gather the test-taker’s lexicon use, vocabulary, and ranking of the Enneacards and Enneasentences and to “detect” the important patterns used by the Enneagram types, Tritypes®, and Instincts and Subtypes.
-Types and Subtypes.
+The ETTv8 has ten testing instruments in one test and, among other features, has been specially programmed to gather the test-taker’s lexicon use, vocabulary, and ranking of the Enneacards and Enneasentences and to “detect” the important patterns used by the Enneagram types, Tritypes®, Instincts, and Subtypes.

-We can, of course, get to all of this through the In-depth Inquiry Process, but having the benefit of a map like the Enneagram and Tritype® can cut years off the process.
+Of course, we can get to all of this through the In-depth Inquiry Process, but having the benefit of a map like the Enneagram and Tritype® can cut years off the process.

-Once you know the Enneagram Tritype® System and learn to identify the patterns of each type accurately, you will be able to quickly understand the unique drivers inside each person in your life. and why they do what they do…
+Once we know the Enneagram Tritype® System and learn to identify the patterns of each type accurately, we are able to quickly understand the unique drivers inside each person in your life. and why they do what they do…

 Understanding Tritype® enables you to help others feel seen as well as know what they need, how to relate to them in the best way, and how to avoid triggering their unconscious fears and insecurities.